-The IDEAL Center for Innovation and Entrepreneurship invited three guests to the College to share their diverse entrepreneurial wisdom with students.
+The DYER Center for Innovation and Entrepreneurship invited three guests to the College to share their diverse entrepreneurial wisdom with students.

 Seifi Ghasemi H’17 is chairman, president, and chief executive officer of Air Products, an international corporation with a unique portfolio of atmospheric, process, and specialty gases.
 Ghasemi has built his distinguished career on the foundation of his undergraduate education at the Engineering School at Abadan Institute of Technology (Iran), which was created through an innovative partnership between Abadan and Lafayette College in the 1950s.

 Justin Kamine ’11 is co-founder of KDC Ag, a technology company destined to transform the food, waste, and agricultural industries by converting more than 30 tons of fresh food waste into fertilizer and animal feed in just three hours.

 Troy Reynard is owner of Cosmic Cup, a College Hill staple for coffee lovers, and Two Rivers Brewing Company, a downtown Easton brew pub that specializes in craft beer and farm-to-table food.

 Here is some of what they said to motivate student entrepreneurs.